zackliscio/zack/zack.md

 when the new checkboxes were too high for my last list to even hope for

-There are days I want to be a poet.
+There are still some days when I long to be a poet.
-And there are better days when I know I am.
+And there are better days when I know I already am.
-Days I wish whole-heartedly I'd been an astronaut but even traipsing across the moon still there are things I'd long to do
+And even when I wish whole-heartedly I'd been an astronaut I know that traipsing across the moon there'd be a world of things I'd long to do
+So with a clear mind I welcome every hard step and smile that the path I walk is one I choose.